"Foggy mountain views before Larkya La Pass crossing"

 Accommodation and food

-Manaslu has a lot of teahouses along the trails that provide lodging too.
+Manaslu Circuit trek has a lot of teahouses along the trails that provide lodging too.
 You will be getting to sleep at the tea houses.
 The single beds are available.
 Although it is not always possible to pre-book accommodation, the norm is for your guide to call ahead while you are on the trek or for places with no phone reception.
 Sometimes the guide will arrange for someone else to go ahead and secure your bed for the night.
 But most of the tea houses will be there for you to provide your stay for sleeping.
 Besides, there is wifi and telephone service available.

 Breakfast